 $ adb shell monkey --help

 You must have noticed in the previous command, when the Monkey starts, it always starts the default application of the package specified.
-However in some cases your application may depend on some other third party apps such as device native camera to capture photo or integrating with Google Maps.
-For such cases, any event that launches something external will be dropped by default by Monkey tool.
+However, in some cases, your application may depend on some other third party apps such as device native camera to capture the photo or integrating with Google Maps.
+For such cases, an event that launches something external will be dropped by default by Monkey tool.

 This behavior can be controlled by providing an additional package -p argument to the Monkey command.